demis27/comicbook/README.md

 ## next tasks

-* Add PUT/POST/DELETE on ComicBook
-* Add Test on REST comicBook
+* Generic for DataService
+* Generic for BusinessService
+* Generic for Controller
 * Add controller on Person
 * Test Heroku